mesosphere/dcos-docs-site/pages/dkp/konvoy/1.8/install/install-airgapped/index.md

   - Approximately 80 GiB of free space for the volume used for `/var/lib/kubelet` and `/var/lib/containerd`.
   - Disk usage must be below 85% on the root volume.

-- If you plan to use **local volume provisioning** to provide [persistent volumes][persistent_volume] for the workloads, you must mount at least three volumes to `/mnt/disks/` mount point on each node.
+- If you plan to use **local volume provisioning** to provide [persistent volumes][persistent_volume] for the workloads, you must mount at least four volumes to `/mnt/disks/` mount point on each node.
   Each volume must have **at least** 55 GiB of capacity if the default addon configurations are used.

 ## Operating system and services for all nodes

-For all hosts that are part of the cluster -- except the **deploy host** -- you should verify the following configuration requirements:

-- CentOS 7.8 is installed.
-- Firewalld is disabled.
-- Containerd is uninstalled.
-- Docker-ce is uninstalled.
-- Swap is disabled.
+#include /dkp/konvoy/1.8/include/os-svc-nodes.tmpl

 # Initialize Konvoy configuration files